midnightfreddie/nbt-go-lua/readme.md

 ## Status

 - Successfully reading real NBT data, but currently from a hard-coded file location
-- examples/tree-walk.lua works! `nbtlua tree-walk` works if you have an uncompressed nbt file named "player.dat" in the local directory
+- examples/tree-walk.lua works! `nbtlua tree-walk.lua` works if you have an uncompressed nbt file named "player.dat" in the local directory

 ## Format of `nbt`